MinchinWeb/blog.minchin.ca/content/20100726-blog-redesign-live-now.md

 homepage](http://blog.minchin.ca/2010/03/minchinca-homepage-redesign.html)
 because my blog gets far more traffic.
-The concern is that people will land here and because the look is different, they won't recognize it as 'my' blog.
+The concern is that people will land here and because the look is different, they won't recognize it as 'my' blog. <!-- read more -->
 Well, a blog redesign has been in the works for probably two years and I decided it's time to pull the trigger.
 The immediate push was my '[Project 365]({filename}20100726-project-365-an-introduction.md).'
 For